benqian/software-engineering-teamspace-starter/README.md

 # Engineering Team Space Starter

-Collection of preset articles for software engineering teams.
+Basic structure of pages for software engineering team space.
 This can be used for team wiki such e.g. Confluence space.

 ## Index